 Mazda knows chassis, and the MX-6 benefitted from cribbing the twin trapezoidal links from the RX-7's backside.
 The chassis stretch allowed the light and compact V6 to be placed further back to minimize understeer and keep turn-in sharp.
 The tricks worked, the MX-6 did not hopelessly push its way off the road when you wanted to get frisky.
 Contrary to what you might think, the moderate (yet more than adequate) power level allowed hustle without fighting from the helm or boiling the inside tire trying to power out of corners.

 The second-generation MX-6 is a strange case.
 The fact that it's been out of production for a full ten years snuck up on us, and we miss seeing it.
 We're not sure where they all went, but they tended to be more adult-owned than their Probe cousins.
 That bodes well for finding an MX-6 that hasn't been abused, or had some god-awful body kit foisted upon it.
-The moderate when-new price ensures a bargain now for a car that still looks delicious, can deliver performance to back up its looks, yet doesn't beat your [email protected]
+The moderate when-new price ensures a bargain now for a car that still looks delicious, can deliver performance to back up its looks, yet doesn't beat your [email protected]@ or your wallet.

 by Dan Roth